novalug/novalug_zola/content/participate/matrix.md

 - `!echo <message>` - Echo the message back to you.
 - `!xkcd` - Get an XKCD comic.
 - `!ud <term>` - Look up a term in the Urban Dictionary.
-- `!spongebog` - Put last message in alternating caps.
+- `!spongebob` - Put last message in alternating caps.

 ## Clients